Market Supremacy News Original Reporting

 ...
 A Punishment BP Can’t Pay Off

-Two years after a series of gambles and ill-advised decisions on a BP drilling project led to the largest accidental oil spill in United States history and the death of 11 workers on the Deepwater Horizon oil rig, no one has been held criminally accountable. - Continue
+Two years after a series of gambles and ill-advised decisions on a BP drilling project led to the largest accidental oil spill in United State - Continue

 Employers hogging benefits of productivity growth